-to people older than 50 years who have a secondary school degree.
-UTA has almost 2,000 students nowadays.
-2. The framework: formal and informal learning and support offers in entrepreneurship at CU At CU, promotion of entrepreneurship takes different forms across the faculties.
-The Faculty of Management and the Department of Strategy and Entrepreneurship within provide entrepreneurship courses for non-business students from some other faculties as well as interdisciplinary courses that are open to students from the entire university.
-Furthermore, the science park organises events for students - mainly seminars and training - in entrepreneurship and business development.
-For example, it supported the organisation of the Slovak edition of the Social Impact Awards.2 Moreover, many University units have professional or personal contacts in the entrepreneurship ecosystem outside the University.
-They give students information about and access to various events, competitions or support services.
-CU also offers extra-curricular entrepreneurial activities, which are organised ad hoc several times per semester.
-The main activities include guest lectures, presentations, workshops and other events, that are run in cooperation with various experts from the Faculty.
-The Faculty also organises meetings for students with entrepreneurship specialisation.
-In late 2019, the Faculty initiated the Students Entrepreneurship Club - a semi-formal platform connecting student entrepreneurs (active and would-be), providing access to networks via staff and alumni, and organising events, training sessions and guest talks.
+be), providing access to networks via staff and alumni, and organising events, training sessions and guest talks.
 Furthermore, the Faculty of Management supports students who wish to start a business.
-The Faculty and the teaching staff in particular provide advice, mentoring and guidance to access external support services.
+The faculty and the teaching staff in particular provide advice, mentoring and guidance to access external support services.
 The Consulting and Development Centre can be also approached for support by students interested in starting their business.
 It is a student organisation that provides business consulting delivered by students who work as volunteers and are mentored and supervised by PhD students or faculty staff.
 The Faculty of Management can also provide direction and guidance on how to access finance providers.
-The Faculty regularly invites representatives from various finance institutions as guest speakers to the entrepreneurship focused courses.
+The faculty regularly invites representatives from various finance institutions as guest speakers to the entrepreneurship focused courses.
 Speakers come from banks, the Slovak Business Agency, various micro-loan providers and crowdfunding platforms as well as business angel associations.
 Some specialised courses, for example the New Venture Strategy and Finance course engages external experts as mentors for student teams.
 In order to recognise and reward successes of entrepreneurial students and staff, the Faculty of Management often shows successful cases to students during the entrepreneurship courses.
-The Faculty also engages successful entrepreneurs from its alumni as guest speakers at events or as guest lecturers to share their experience and stories with students.
-Moreover, the Faculty often nominates those students who are successful in their own enterprising projects, business or non-business to receive the University's annual awards for exceptional achievements.
-3. Design of the cross-generational course: objectives and contents 2 See https://socialimpactaward.net/.
+The faculty also engages successful entrepreneurs from its alumni as guest speakers at events or as guest lecturers to share their experience and stories with students.
+Moreover, the faculty often nominates those students who are successful in their own enterprising projects, business or non-business to receive the University's annual awards for exceptional achievements.
+2. Deep Dive: a cross-generational course on entrepreneurship The Department of Strategy pursues a particular approach with the course titled "Development of Entrepreneurial Skills in Cross Generation Teams".
+It is a semester-long course where seniors and undergraduate students work together in teams on their real-life nano-businesses.
+The idea is to support senior entrepreneurship as well as to facilitate cooperation and transfer of knowledge, skills, and experience between generations.
+The course was offered in the second and fourth semester of the department's Bachelor degree programme from February 2014 as an elective for undergraduate and senior students until the start of the COVID-19 pandemic.
+After a three-year pandemic break, the course restarted as an elective within the Entrepreneurship study programme in fall 2023.
+The seniors who participate in the cross-generational course are from the University of the Third Age (UTA), an institution founded in 1990, part of the CU's Centre for Continuing Education.
+UTA is open to people older than 50 years who have a secondary school degree.
+UTA has almost 2,000 students nowadays.
+2.1.
+Design of the cross-generational course: objectives and contents The course "Entrepreneurship in Cross-Generational Teams" pursues a practice-based approach and experiential learning.
+The idea is not only to provide instructions but to transfer motivation and an enterprising mindset between the two generations.
+Students from both age groups are supported in developing their business ideas and launching a real-life business.
+2 See https://cdv.uniba.sk/en/university-of-the-third-age/.